 Hotels Recommendations Near Theodore Roosevelt NP

-For hotels, there are options for hotels in Watford city for those who want to stay near the North Unit entrance.
-For those near the south Unit, Medora offers a handful of options.
-You have a lot more options if you expand beyond to Dickinson as well.
-If you are ok with driving there’s certainly plenty of options in Bismarck (about 2 hrs. away).
+For hotels, there are options in Watford City for those who want to stay near the North Unit entrance.
+Medora offers a handful of options for those near the South Unit.

 North Unit Hotel Recommendations